Day of the Tentacle: Reception

 Day of the Tentacle has been featured regularly in lists of "top" games.
 In 1994, PC Gamer US named Day of the Tentacle the 46th best computer game ever.
 In June 1994 it and Gabriel Knight: Sins of the Fathers won Computer Gaming Worlds Adventure Game of the Year award.
 The editors wrote that "Day of the Tentacles fluid animation sequences underscore a strong script and solid game play ... story won out over technological innovation in this genre".
 In 1996, the magazine ranked it as the 34th best game of all time, writing: "DOTT completely blew away its ancestor, Maniac Mansion, with its smooth animated sequences, nifty plot and great voiceovers".
-Adventure Gamers included the game as the top entry on its 20 Greatest Adventure Games of All Time List in 2004, and placed it sixth on its Top 100 All-Time Adventure Games in 2011.
-The game has appeared on several IGN lists.
-The website rated it number 60 and 84 on its top 100 games list in 2005 and 2007, respectively.
-IGN named Day of the Tentacle as part of their top 10 LucasArts adventure games in 2009, and ranked the Purple Tentacle 82nd in a list of top 100 videogame villains in 2010.
-ComputerAndVideoGames.com ranked it at number 30 in 2008, and GameSpot also listed Day of the Tentacle as one of the greatest games of all time.
+Adventure Gamers included named it the best adventure game of all time in 2004, and the sixth-best adventure game in 2011.
+IGN rated it the 60th-best game in 2005 and the 84th-best in 2005 and 2007.
+IGN named Day of the Tentacle as part of their top 10 LucasArts adventure games in 2009, and ranked the Purple Tentacle the 82nd-best 82nd game villain in 2010.
+Computer and Video Games ranked it at number 30 in 2008, and GameSpot named it one of the greatest games of all time.